l30nard0/mif/doc/readme.txt

 interfaces (e.g. when VPN is used to connect with a remote network that has the same prefix as client's local network).
-If interface isn't such special one, moving it out of "root" namespace might not be the best idea - other solutions should be used (maybe using bridges).
+If interface isn't such special one, moving it out of "root" namespace might not be the best idea - other solutions should be used (maybe using a bridge).

 Problems encountered with Linux namespaces are:
 a) L2 (and up) emulation, while L3 would be better.